 It’s important to consider your priorities and roughly what, and how much you want to capture on the day.
 You may be planning a quiet or shorter wedding and might only want a few hours of intimate shots.
-But if perhaps you’re planning a larger wedding and you want up to 15-20+ group shots, as well as relaxed documentary style couple shots, and candid shots of your guests, this is when you might talk to your photographer about the possibility of a second shooter joining them for the day.
+But if perhaps you’re planning a larger wedding and you want 15-20+ group shots, plus couple and guest shots, this is when you might talk to your photographer about the possibility of a second shooter joining them for the day.
 The time of year is an important factor to consider too.
-Summer weddings, with plenty of natural light which extends well into the evening, can open up more options for spreading out different shots over the course of the day – whereas winter weddings offer a much smaller window of opportunity.
+Summer weddings, with plenty of natural light late into the evening, can open up more options for spreading out different shots over the course of the day.
+Whereas winter weddings offer a much smaller window of opportunity.
 All of this will determine what level of service you require, and ultimately who will be right for the job.

 - Consider location and travel

 An increasing number of wedding photographers are now working all over the country as standard, which can really help to widen your search net.
 Some may even include nationwide travel within the price they charge.
 But there will however be some photographers who are regionally based only, or who may charge a little extra for additional travel.
 Also one to consider, is whether there’ll be any local travelling required on the day i.e. from a church or registry office to your reception venue.
 These are all things to confirm and clarify with your photographer.